-In this 14 November 2010 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on dealing with severely irrational people, arguing religion with family, cutting ties with an abusive parent, philosophy as therapy, applying "value density" to life, teachers demanding confidentiality, and more in an hour-long broadcast.
+In the live broadcast of Philosophy in Action Radio on Sunday, 14 November 2010, I answered questions on dealing with severely irrational people, arguing religion with family, cutting ties with an abusive parent, philosophy as therapy, applying "value density" to life, teachers demanding confidentiality, and more.

 My News of the Week: These webcasts are still very experimental.
 Please lower your expectations accordingly!